Nil-Store/nil-store/metaspec.md

 Nil-Mesh utilizes the geometric properties of the Nil-Lattice for efficient pathfinding.

+*   **Secure Identity Binding (Normative):** Peer IDs (NodeIDs) are securely bound to lattice coordinates (r, θ) through a costly registration process.
+To register or move a coordinate, an SP MUST:
+    (1) Bond a minimum amount of $STOR (Stake_Min_Cell), specific to the target Ring Cell.
+    (2) Compute a Verifiable Delay Function (VDF) proof anchored to their NodeID and the target coordinate: `Proof_Bind = VDF(NodeID, r, θ, difficulty)`.
+    This prevents rapid movement across the lattice and ensures that capturing a Ring Cell requires significant capital ($STOR) and time (VDF computation).
 *   **Mechanism:** Peer IDs are mapped ("lifted") to elements in a 2-step nilpotent Lie group (Heisenberg-like structure) corresponding to their lattice coordinates.
 *   **Pathfinding:** K-shortest paths (K=3) are computed in this covering space and projected back to the physical network.
-This offers superior latency performance compared to standard DHTs and increases Sybil resistance by requiring attackers to control entire topological regions ("Ring Cells"). **Normative (Capture cost):** DAO MUST publish and periodically update an estimate of stake required to control a ring‑cell (collocation filters, minimum bonded $STOR per cell, and placement constraints from § 3.2), and raise per‑cell minimums if empirical concentration increases.
+This offers superior latency performance compared to standard DHTs and increases Sybil resistance by requiring attackers to control entire topological regions ("Ring Cells").
+**Normative (Capture cost):** DAO MUST publish and periodically update the `Stake_Min_Cell` and VDF `difficulty` parameters.
+These parameters MUST be raised automatically if empirical concentration increases.

 ### 4.2 RTT Attestation and QoS Oracle